romancin/rutorrent-docker/README.md

 ```

 ## Changelog
+v4.2.0 (05/11/2020): Added Discord plugin installation, changed XMLRCP-C repository to the mirror in Github and change Flood to currently most active fork.
+Fixed PluginCheckPort plugin.
+You will no longer see 'Bad response from server: (500 [error,initportcheck])' error message in ruTorrent.

 v4.0.4 (04/07/2020): Update image to Alpine 3.11 and current packages

 v4.0.3 (24/05/2020): Update image to current packages